Skip to main content

 State agencies are authorized by the legislature to adopt administrative rules.
 The Oregon Attorney General's Administrative Law Manual defines "rule" to include "directives, standards, regulations or statements of general applicability that implement, interpret or prescribe law or policy or describe the agency's procedure or practice requirements."

 Having trouble searching the Oregon.gov website?
-Try searching Google with your keywords, and include the following: oregon site:.gov
+Try searching Google with your keywords, and include the following: site:oregon.gov

-This will retrieve results from Oregon agency and other government websites.
+This will retrieve results from Oregon government websites.

 Oregon Counties and Cities